 Firstly, the rates are different in England, Wales, Scotland and Northern Ireland and each has its own methods for calculating pay.
 Some of which includes; age, start date and responsibilities, qualifications and duties.

 The AMW normally depends upon the worker’s job grade and category which is based on skills and responsibilities.
-However, Scotland has taken a different approach this year.
-From 1 April 2019, the Scottish Agricultural Wages board has agreed a single minimum hourly rate of £8.21 per hour for all agricultural workers, irrespective of age and duties, with an additional payment of at least £1.25 per hour available for workers with an appropriate qualification.
-This is equal to the UK Government’s National Living Wage.
+For example, in Wales there are 6 grades for workers, which each has their own rate, and overtime is 1.5 times the applicable rate.
+Scotland has taken a different approach since 1 April 2019.
+From 1 April 2019, the Scottish Agricultural Wages board has agreed a single minimum hourly rate for all agricultural workers, irrespective of age and duties, which is reviewed normally annually.
+The current hourly rate from 1 April 2021 is £8.91.
+In addition, workers with certain qualifications in agriculture or production horticulture (SCQF 6/7 and above) are entitled to be paid an additional sum of at least £1.32 (up from £1.29) per hour from 1 April 2021.

-For further information and advice on applicable rates agricultural workers’ rights or any other employment law matter, please contact Warren Moores in our Employment Law and HR team on 0161 475 1225.
+For further information and advice on applicable rates, agricultural workers’ rights or any other employment law matter, please contact Warren Moores in our Employment Law and HR team on 0161 475 1225 or email [email protected].